-The Reading Center, housed in Maxim Doucet Hall 104, is used primarily to provide support for senior-level undergraduate students and for graduate students in the College of Education.
+The Reading Institute, housed in Maxim Doucet Hall 104, is used primarily to provide support for senior-level undergraduate students and for graduate students in the College of Education.
 It also provides support for students from local area schools needing individualized literacy instruction.
 Children are evaluated and tutored by undergraduate and graduate students who enroll in reading courses designed to train both prospective and current teachers to diagnose, assess, and address reading difficulties.

-The Reading Clinic, a major component of the Reading Center, provides individualized reading tutoring for children in second grade and through fifth grade during the fall, spring, and summer sessions.
+The Reading Clinic, a major component of the Reading Institute, provides individualized reading tutoring for children in second grade and through fifth grade during the fall, spring, and summer sessions.
 During the spring semester only, a comprehensive evaluation program in reading is available.

 The clinic serves as a two-fold purpose including: